US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 The 6 Most Common 5H Triggers in 2026

-2. Vague product descriptions: Generic terms like "accessories," "daily use items," or "miscellaneous parts" are red flags.
-Use specific descriptions: "Solid Oak Dining Table, 120x80cm, KD-packed, 1 set per carton."
+- Vague product descriptions: Generic terms like "accessories," "daily use items," or "miscellaneous parts" are red flags.
+Use specific descriptions.

-3. Cross-document inconsistencies: Commercial Invoice, Packing List, and Manifest must align precisely in quantity, weight, declared value, and description.
-A single carton discrepancy triggers an automated flag.
+- Cross-document inconsistencies: Commercial Invoice, Packing List, and Manifest must align precisely in quantity, weight, declared value, and description.

-4. HS Code misclassification: AI cross-references HS codes with physical manifest data.
+- HS Code misclassification: AI cross-references HS codes with physical manifest data.
 Filing a high-tariff product under a lower-tariff code is now detectable at the entry stage.
+See our how to find HTS codes for China imports guide.

-5. Invalid or shared Customs Bond: Single-entry, shared, or lapsed bonds are rejected.
-Your continuous bond must be in good standing and sufficient relative to your annual duty obligations.
+- Invalid or shared Customs Bond: Single-entry, shared, or lapsed bonds are rejected.
+Your continuous bond must be in good standing.
+See our customs bond guide and single vs continuous bond comparison.

-6. Missing product certifications: Products requiring FCC, CPSC, or FDA approval must have documentation ready at time of entry filing.
-Post-filing submission is not accepted under the Fast Doc Review standard.
+- Missing product certifications: Products requiring FCC, CPSC, or FDA approval must have documentation ready at time of entry filing.

 Inspection Types Explained: VACIS, Tailgate, and MET